FinnONeill/3rdYearProject/technical_manual/technical_manual.md

 ## Introduction

 ### Overview
-For our Third year project we decided to design a POS Application, which we called Order 66.
-Order 66 is an application aimed at Restaurants,Bars and Cafes that will accompany and in the future replace your current till system.
-Order 66 uses a Website admin interface which will allow an employer create his menu for his restaurant/bar/cafe, add all his employee details so he can easily manage their accounts, automatically create reports lastly have access to helpful usage statistics.
-Employee's can also download our Android Application which will allow employee's to create orders using the menu their employer has created and send orders so all other employee's can view them and start preparing them seconds after it has been sent.
+For our Third Year Project we decided to design a POS Application, which we called Order 66.
+Order 66 is an application aimed at restaurants, bars and cafes that will accompany and in the future replace your current till system.
+Order 66 uses a Website admin interface which will allow an employer create the menu for their restaurant/bar/cafe, add all the employee details so they can easily manage their accounts, automatically create reports, and lastly have access to helpful usage statistics.
+Employees can also download our Android Application which will allow employees to create orders using the menu their employer has created and send orders so all other employees can view them and start preparing them seconds after it has been sent.

 Order 66 has many benefits for both the employer and the employee as it can help improve efficiency in the workplace which can in turn can provide greater returns for the employer.
-Not to mention making the employee's life that much easier as they won't have to worry about forgetting what was in each order, what order went to what table and did I tell me co-workers about the last order.
+Not to mention making the employees life that much easier as they will not have to worry about forgetting what was in each order, what order went to what table and notify coworkers about the last order.

 ### Business Context